The yen nursed modest losses early in Asia, while the other major currencies drifted in familiar ranges.» Read More

-The dollar hits a 3-week high.
-Trading the dollar's recent strength, with CNBC's Melissa Lee and the Money in Motion traders.
+The dollar hits a six-month high.
+Will the rally last?
+Discussing the dollar rally and euro jitters, with CNBC's Melissa Lee and the Money in Motion traders.

 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.